-Just as we change up our wardrobe for spring, the new season also requires a slightly different skincare routine.
-As much as we might try to fight it, the weather has an adverse effect on our skin.
-Environmental stressors including UV, humidity, urban pollution and even factors as simple as temperature can change the way our skin looks and functions, so a new season means a fresh skincare regime.
+Skin care for spring is just as necessary as changing up our wardrobe for spring.
+The new season requires a slightly different skin care routine.
+As much as we might try to fight it, the weather has an adverse effect on your skin.
+Environmental stressors including UV, humidity, urban pollution and even factors as simple as the temperature can change the way our skin looks and functions, so a new season means a fresh skincare regime.

-Winter, despite the rain, is the driest of the seasons as far as humidity goes, which means our skin is also at its driest.
-Where winter skin care is all about heavy hydration and exfoliation, spring calls for lighter products, amped up sun protection and the need for a deeper cleanse.
+Winter, despite the rain, is the driest of the seasons as far as humidity goes.
+It may mean your skin is also at its driest.
+Where winter skin care is all about heavy hydration and exfoliation, spring calls for lighter products, sun protection and the need for a deeper cleanse.

 Ready to change up your skincare routine from winter to spring?
 Here’s what you’ll need.

 Acne occurs when our pores are clogged, and there’s nothing quite like a bit of sweat to clog a pore.
-As the temperature steadily increases as we move further into spring, it’s important to really thoroughly cleanse the skin to ensure your pores are as clean and clear as possible.
-A great cleanser will rid your skin of the sweat, bacteria and makeup that may have accumulated on your skin throughout the day, but don’t underestimate the power of a thorough morning cleanse too- we naturally sweat a bit in our sleep, so a quick cleanse first thing in the morning will give you the cleanest possible canvas to start the day.
+As the temperature steadily increases as we move further into spring, it’s important to thoroughly cleanse the skin to ensure your pores are as clean and clear as possible.
+An effective cleanser will rid your skin of the sweat, bacteria and makeup that may have accumulated on your skin throughout the day.
+However, don’t underestimate the power of a thorough morning cleanse too- we naturally sweat a bit in our sleep, so a quick cleanse first thing in the morning will give you the cleanest possible canvas to start the day.

 Our Purify Facial Cleanser is rich in natural antibacterial ingredients, making it perfect for skin that starts to get a little oilier as the temperature heats up.

 The Rescue Acne Cream draws out blackheads trapped beneath the surface of the skin and physically absorbs excess oil, making it the perfect spring skin salve.
-You can also use it to treat larger problem areas of skin, as opposed to just spots, so it’s a handy one to keep in the cupboard to combat the changes in the skin that often come hand in hand with changes in the weather.
+You can also use it to treat larger problem areas of skin, as opposed to just spots.
+It is a handy one to keep in the cupboard to combat the changes in your skin that often come hand in hand with changes in the weather.

-It’s essential to wear sun protection whatever the weather, however come spring it’s worth amping up that coverage.
-Sun damage, even if your skin doesn’t appear burnt, alters the skin well beneath its surface– a layer than can’t be healed topically.
+It’s essential to wear sun protection whatever the weather, however, during your skin care for spring it’s worth amping up that coverage.
+Sun damage, even if your skin doesn’t appear burnt, alters the skin well beneath its surface– a layer that can’t heal topically.
 Sun damage leads to premature visible ageing, moles and sunspots and, at its worst, skin cancer.

-Your best defense is a great sunscreen, ideally with sun protection factor of 50+.
-There are so many sunscreens on the market, but they’ll all fall in to one of two categories- chemical or physical.
+Your best defence is a great sunscreen, ideally with sun protection factor of 50+.
+There are so many sunscreens on the market, but they’ll all fall into one of two categories- chemical or physical.
 Chemical sunscreens will absorb UV rays but transform those rays into heat, while physical sunscreens (namely zincs) work as a mirror to bounce those rays right off you.